mmlacak/crochess/docs/source/libcc/ccvariant.rst

     :c:`enum` is tagged with the same :c:enum:`CcVariantEnum` name.

+.. c:type:: unsigned char CcVariantType

+    Actual storage type, as used in :c:struct:`CcChessboard` :c:member:`type`;
+    contains only enumerations from :c:enum:`CcVariantEnum`.

 .. c:macro:: CC_VARIANT_IS_ENUMERATOR(ve)

     Macro to check if given variant value is an enumerator, i.e. between